Tired of Subway Tile? Here's a Fresh Alternative

 A few years back, we introduced this trim called Pearl Liner.
 Designed to go in between two tiles, once everything is grouted only the "pearls" show.

-Shown Above: Pearl Liner Trim pieces in Cream
+Shown Above: Pearl Liner Trim pieces before glazing

-Shown Above: 3x6" Handmade Subway Tile in New Satin White and Pearl Liners in Glossy White
+Shown Above: 3x6" Subway Tile (in New Satin White) with Pearl Liner Trim (in Glossy White)

 But this is just one way to use Pearl Liners - you, our lovely readers, have gotten really creative about how to use them.